Delectable Stuffed Pork Chops

 Mix together the salt, pepper and garlic.
 Rub over pork roast.
 Place 1/2 cup water and pork in slow cooker.
 Cook on low for 6-8 hours.
 One hour before the roast is finished, mix together the ingredients for the glaze in a small saucepan: Brown sugar, cornstarch, balsamic vinegar, water, soy sauce.
 Heat over medium heat and stir until mixture thickens, about 4 minutes.
 Brush meat with glaze 2 or 3 times during the last hour of cooking.
 (For a more caramelized crust, we removed the meat from the crockpot and placed in a baking pan, glazed again, and set under broiler for 1-2 minutes until bubbly and caramelized.)
 Serve with remaining glaze on the side.

-Definitely one of the most-requested pork dishes at our house!!!
+Definitely the most-requested pork dish at our house!!!

 Salt and pepper to taste